Is Samos Safe To Visit? A Review Of Samos And Its Beaches

 We went on a bus ride to the city called Pythagoreio, it is the city near the airport.
 Not only is this city much more inviting and beautiful, but it also had markets and great beaches with restaurants on the beaches.

-A completely different experience, then staying in Samos City (Vathy).
+A completely different experience, than staying in Samos City (Vathy).
 I would recommend staying in this city, and I would recommend these beaches, we went here several times, once by taxi, but we learned that a bus would go from Samos City to Pythagoreio every hour, and it was a very short ride.

 #3 Psili Ammos